 A travel brand’s “World Explorers” scholarship featured a series called Where Are They Now?, showcasing recipients studying abroad and tagging the brand on every stop.

-5. Measure the Brand Benefits
+How Do You Measure the Brand Benefits of a Scholarship?

 Unlike typical ad spend, scholarships produce both emotional and tangible returns.

-Brand KPI | Before Scholarship | After Scholarship |
+| Brand KPI | Before Scholarship | After Scholarship |

-Gen Z brand sentiment | Neutral | +28% improvement |
+| Gen Z brand sentiment | Neutral | +28% improvement |

-Social share of voice | Low | Doubled in 3 months |
+| Social share of voice | Low | Doubled in 3 months |

-Applicant engagement rate | — | 3× above average |
+| Applicant engagement rate | — | 3× above average |

 Scholarships drive engagement and trust, two metrics money can’t always buy in a digital-first world.